acareaga/instapoll/README.md

 ## Description

-InstaPoll is a peer-to-peer realtime feedback app built with Node, Express, and jQuery.
-The application was built by [Aaron Careaga](https://twitter.com/aaroncareaga) for the final project in Module 4 at the Turing School.
+InstaPoll is a peer-to-peer realtime feedback app built with Node, Express, jQuery, and Socket.io.

 ## Installation